DRIVE INNOVATIVE HEALTHCARE EFFICIENCIES

 - National or international consultancy companies undertake HTA projects for governments, HTA agencies or industry clients

 There are three core courses that you must take, worth 60 credits in total.
 There are also eight optional courses to choose from: you need to select from these optional courses to make up a total of 60 credits.
-Please note that two of the optional courses are delivered face-to-face on campus in Glasgow.
+Please note that three of the optional courses are delivered face-to-face on campus in Glasgow.
 You will also complete a research project worth 60 credits.

 The duration of this programme is 2.5 years - 6 years taken on a part-time basis.
 For details on full-time options request more information to speak to an admissions representative.